Skip to content

 Starting from the Future

-Backcasting is a planning method that starts by defining a desirable future state, then works backward to identify the steps needed to reach it.
-Unlike forecasting (which extrapolates current trends forward), backcasting begins with where you want to be and asks: "What do we need to do to get there?"
+Backcasting defines a desirable future state, then works backward to identify the steps needed to reach it.
+Unlike forecasting — which extrapolates current trends forward — backcasting begins with where you want to be and asks: "What do we need to do to get there?"

 Why Backcasting?

-Forecasting assumes that current trends will continue, which is often inappropriate for sustainability challenges where fundamental system change is needed.
+Forecasting assumes current trends will continue, which is inappropriate for sustainability challenges requiring fundamental system change.
 Backcasting frees you from the constraints of the present and allows truly transformative solutions to emerge.
+In SiD, it is most useful after the visioning stage in Step 1: once the team has a clear picture of the desired future, backcasting quickly identifies major milestones and actions needed to reach it.
+It is also a core tool in Step 4: Solutioning & Roadmapping.

 The Process

-Define the desired end state in as much detail as possible.
-What does the sustainable system look like?
+Define the desired end state in detail: what does the sustainable system look like?

-Identify the gaps between the current state and the desired state.
-What needs to change?
+Identify the gaps between current and desired state.

 Combining with SiD

 Backcasting is most powerful when combined with SiD's systemic analysis.
-The end state should be defined at the system level using RAH indicators, and the steps should be evaluated for network-level effects.
-This prevents the common pitfall of backcasting from an object-level vision that may not actually lead to systemic sustainability.
+Define the end state using RAH system indicators, and evaluate each step for network-level effects.
+This prevents the common pitfall of backcasting from an object-level vision that does not actually lead to systemic sustainability.